manvendra-8822/manvendra-8822/README.md

 - I am currently an engineering student and I am studying Computer Science engineering. <br>
 - 💻I am a coder with a passion for learning new technologies and solving problems.
 - I am learning and working in the areas of Web Development, UI/UX Designing and Machine Learning.
-- 🌱 I’m currently learning Full-Stack (MERN) Web Development
+- 🌱 I’m currently exploring Back-end Web Development , Machine Learning & Data Science.
-- 👯 I’m looking to collaborate on  with other developers and designers to create front-end applications.
+- 👯 I’m looking to collaborate on with other developers and like minded individuals to create innovative applications.
 - 📫 How to reach me: manvendrasingh8802@gmail.com